Health Center: OSWD Summary of Faculty Responsibilities

 Individual faculty or academic departments are responsible for proctoring exams when the accommodation is extended time, alternative setting (a distraction reduced environment), and/or a computer (word processing) for writing-intensive exams.

-The Office for Students with Disabilities is responsible for providing exam accommodations such as use of a reader, scribe, interpreter, assistive technology, or private room.
+Accessible Education Services is responsible for providing exam accommodations such as use of a reader, scribe, interpreter, assistive technology, or private room.

 For additional instructions and resources regarding exam proctoring, please refer to the Exam Proctoring Guide.